 Multi-layered compression wraps are made to reduce and control the swelling, or edema, in your legs and keep it from coming back.
 They are made of different materials and may be two, three or four layers.
 Your doctor will decide which one is best for you.
-Usually compression wraps for edema stays on for a full week, but sometimes it might need to be changed more often.
+Usually, compression wraps for edema stay on for a full week, but sometimes it might need to be changed more often.
 You may need larger shoes or special footwear because the wrap may be too bulky to wear with your regular shoes.

 If any of these things happen, take off the wrap by unrolling it one layer at a time or use blunt or round tip scissors.
 Do not use sharp scissors.
 Call your would center immediately or go to the emergency room if: